jaimemendozadev/react-boilerplate/README.md

 And to add React Hot Reloading, we install `react-hot-loader` as a regular dependency and [follow the instructions in the repo](https://github.com/gaearon/react-hot-loader).

+There's also a TypeScript boilerplate available in the TypeScript branch.

 ## Created By